vinceimbat/vinceimbat/content/thoughts/my life goals master list.md

 - [ ] [CR] I have performed a second week-long re-walk of some routes I walked in Baguio City as a JW minister (around May 2024).
 - [ ] [CR] I have performed a walk project with Uwa.
 - [ ] [CR] I have organized a group photo walk in Los Baños.
+- [ ] [CR] I have attended the AWA leadership training in November 2024.

 ## Primary focus